migtools/kube-kong-operator/README.md

 When `kind` is not defined, you have to provide your own definition for the resource using `definition` field.
 This is particularly useful if you want to use other resources than the default supported ones.

 `teardown` is a boolean flag to request operator to teardown all the resources it created.

 ### KongBlitz Custom Resource

 KongBlitz CR defines different actions the operator will perform on resources to simulate load.
+By default, KongBlitz is designed to perform actions on resources created by KongArmy.
+However, it also provides a way to perform actions on resources launched outside of KongArmy.

 _KongBlitz.example.yml_